rightlit/StackGAN-Pytorch-rev/README.md

-# StackGAN-Pytorch revision for Colab
+# StackGAN-Pytorch revision and demos

 This is StackGAN-Pytorch revised version for Google Colab.